Safatreza/flight_dashboard/flight_dashboard-main/USAGE_AND_COMMENTS.md

 # UAV Telemetry Dashboard — Usage & Comments

 **Note:** All commands below use explicit relative paths, so you can run them from anywhere inside the project directory.
+The backend now runs on port 5050 by default.

 ---